 Nico Schulenkorf is Associate Professor of Sport Management at UTS.
 His research focuses on the social, cultural and health-related outcomes of sport and event projects within and between disadvantaged communities.
 For several years, Nico has been involved in sport-for-development and health promotion programs in countries such as Sri Lanka, Israel and the Pacific Islands.
 He has been working with local and international NGOs, Government Agencies, Sport Associations and Ministries in developing capacities to implement, monitor and evaluate development projects.

-Nico has published his research in the leading sport management and sociology journals; his latest co-authored book is Global Sport Management (Routledge, 2019) and the co-edited volumes Critical Issues in Global Sport Management (Routledge, 2017) and Managing Sport Development: An International Perspective (Routledge, 2016).
+Nico has published his research in the leading sport management and sociology journals; his latest co-authored book is Global Sport Leadership (Routledge, 2019) and the co-edited volumes Critical Issues in Global Sport Management (Routledge, 2017) and Managing Sport Development: An International Perspective (Routledge, 2016).
 For his long-term contribution to the advancement of social justice on an international level, Nico has previously received the UTS Vice Chancellor’s Human Rights Award.

 Nico is co-founder and past editor of the Journal of Sport for Development (JSFD) and currently serves on the journal's Advisory Board.
 He is also an editorial board member of Sport Management Review (SMR), the European Journal for Sport and Society (EJSS) and Sport and Entertainment Review (SER).
 In the past, Nico also held the role of Director of the Sport Management Association of Australia and New Zealand (SMAANZ).